 He Knows How To Play The Fife

 A lifelong history buff, Carell once joined the Acton Minuteman Group, an organization whose members dress up in colonial garb for parades, re-enactments, and other public displays.
-Their purpose is to bring history alive for new generations.
-As part of his membership, he learned how to play the fife, a flute-like instrument.
+The group's purpose is to bring history alive for new generations.
+As part of Carell's membership, he learned how to play the fife, a flute-like instrument.